Elletra/Support_BuildableSnow/README.md

 | $BuildableSnow::CornerToAdapter_* | A quick way to get a respective adapter brick from corner vertices.
 See [`config.cs`](https://github.com/Electrk/Support_BuildableSnow/blob/master/config.cs) for all of them. | See [`config.cs`](https://github.com/Electrk/Support_BuildableSnow/blob/master/config.cs). |
 | $BuildableSnow::DefaultDataBlock | The default datablock to create snow bricks as. | brick_snow_middle_middle_data |

-And set the following properties to each of the datablocks:
+And set the following properties for each of the datablocks:

 | Property | Type | Description |
 | -------- | ---- | ----------- |